-It was autumn at Moor Hill, and the beeches on the chalk downs had put on their imperial robes of crimson al gold and Tyrian purple.
-How could Sacha resist the temption of a visit to Aunt Julia's at such an enticing time?
-In. possible; she felt she must run down to see them.
-There was a holiday on the Stock Exchange, too, and Trevor Gardener, most timid of men, still all tentative politeness, had asked leave to accompany her.
-"That's she worst of allowing these people a foothold in one's house as hewers of wood and drawers of water," Sacha grumbled half petulantly to Icne.
-"They presume upon their position, and want at last to dine at the same table, instead of sticking as they ought to their place in the kitchen.
+Ir was autumn at Moor Hill, and the beeches on the chalk downs had put on their imperial robes of crimson and gold and Tyrian purple.
+How could Sacha resist the temptation of a visit to Aunt Julia's at such an enticing time?
+Impossible; she felt she must run down to see them.
+There was a holiday on the Stock pany ber.

+Exchange, too, and Trevor Gardener, most timid of men, still all tentative politeness, had asked leave to accom-

+'That's the worst of allowing these people a foothold in one's house as hewers of wood and drawers of water,' Sacha grumbled, half petulantly, to Ionê.
+'They presume upon their position, and want at last to dine at the same table, instead of sticking, as they ought, to their place in the kitchen.
 We'd have done better to go in, I see, for being thoroughly independent from the very first outset.
-The mistake was made when we permitted such an insinuating creature as a man to come interfering at all with our cozy little phalanstery."
-"They are insinuating-sometimes," Ione answered, with a mischievous laugh.
-"And sometimes they're not-not half instructing enough-especially when you'd like them to be.
+The mistake was made when we permitted such an insinuating creature as a man to come interfering at all with our cosy little phalanstery.'

+'They are insinuating-sometimes,' Ioné answered, with a mischievous laugh.
+'And sometimes they're not -not half insinuating enough-especially when you'd like them to be.
 They want you to lift them over all the hard stiles, instead of lending you a helping hand to get over yourself, out of consideration for your skirts, and your native modesty as a woman.
-I've met some of them that way."
+I've met some of them that way.'
 Perhaps she was thinking of Owen.
-"But, my dear, you may grumble about them as much as ever you likeyou won't take me in."
+'But my dear, you may grumble about them as much as ever you like-you won't take me in.'
 And she shook a wise little head.
-"We wouldn't get on half as well without him.
-But as it wouldn't be proper, of course, for you and Mr. Gardener to go down together alone-why, sooner than shock Mrs. Grundy or your aunt, I don't mind obliging you myself, and making the third who's proverbially no company.
-I'd like so much to see"she didn't say, Owen, but-"your old studio at the Red Cottage."
+'We wouldn't get on half as well without But as it wouldn't be proper, of course, for you and Mr. Gardener to go down together alone, why, sooner than shock Mrs. Grundy or your aunt, I don't mind obliging you myself, and making the third, who's proverbially no company.
+I'd like so much to see'-she didn't say Owen, but-'your old studio at the Red Cottage.'

 It is thus that even the frankest of us use language, as Talleyrand said, to conceal our thoughts.
 For Ione, after all, was as frank as it is given her half of the human species ever to show itself openly.